tardate/blog.tardate.com/_posts/2025-07-13-airline-the-dc3-in-post-war-history.md

 - Modeling
 ---

-I recently discovered the British TV Series from 1982 ["Airline"](https://www.imdb.com/title/tt0083378/), currently [free to watch on YouTube, thanks to "Forgotten British Television"](https://www.youtube.com/playlist?list=PLcOKn2Ebnf7nwdGdbuqkDWGNJ9ascPkcg).
+I recently discovered the British TV Series from 1982, ["Airline"](https://www.imdb.com/title/tt0083378/), currently [free to watch on YouTube, thanks to "Forgotten British Television"](https://www.youtube.com/playlist?list=PLcOKn2Ebnf7nwdGdbuqkDWGNJ9ascPkcg).
 The star of the show is really the DC-3 (and an Austin Tilly).
 I can give you at least 4 reasons why it is wonderful viewing, and 1 reason why you'll hate it!

 The good:

 * For TV made as late as 1982, it brilliantly captures the immediate post-war period in Britain.
-From [rationing](https://en.wikipedia.org/wiki/Rationing_in_the_United_Kingdom#Post-Second_World_War_1945%E2%80%931954) and the black market, to social upheaval of returned services and the changing role of women in society, to the expectation of a new social contract reflected by the [Beveridge Report](https://en.wikipedia.org/wiki/Beveridge_Report) and the [Labour victory in 1945](https://en.wikipedia.org/wiki/1945_United_Kingdom_general_election) - all are handled with convincing realism.
+From [rationing and the black market](https://en.wikipedia.org/wiki/Rationing_in_the_United_Kingdom#Post-Second_World_War_1945%E2%80%931954), to social upheaval of returned services and the changing role of women in society, to the expectation of a new social contract reflected by the [Beveridge Report](https://en.wikipedia.org/wiki/Beveridge_Report) and the [Labour victory in 1945](https://en.wikipedia.org/wiki/1945_United_Kingdom_general_election) - all are handled with convincing realism.
 * It features the forgotten history of the end of the [British Mandate and the Palestine Emergency](https://en.wikipedia.org/wiki/Jewish_insurgency_in_Mandatory_Palestine), with the Airline being dupped into smuggling guns for Zionist militias who were fighting the British at the time.
-The show deftly presents the moral dilemma that continues to dominate western politics to this day: sympathy and a need to atone for the treatment of the Jewish people in Europe up to and including the holocaust; yet discomfort with zionist methods and all that means for others in the middle east, in particular the people of Palestine and Lebanon.
+The show deftly presents the moral dilemma that continues to dominate western politics to this day: sympathy and a need to atone for the treatment of the Jewish people in Europe up to and including the holocaust; yet discomfort with Zionist methods and all that means for others in the middle east, in particular the people of Palestine and Lebanon.
 For more on the period, I can highly recommend [The Hundred Years' War on Palestine by Rashid Khalidi](https://amzn.to/40QD3EH).
 * Later episodes depict the [Berlin airlift](https://en.wikipedia.org/wiki/Berlin_Blockade) from a perspective I'd never considered before: the rapid assemblage of motley crews and operators to provide an airlift capability that had been unceremoniously moth-balled at the conclusion of WWII.
-For more on the history, really enjoyed reading [The Berlin Airlift by by Robert Jackson](https://amzn.to/46qEwFB).
+For more on the history, I really enjoyed reading [The Berlin Airlift by Robert Jackson](https://amzn.to/46qEwFB).
 * Finally, if you appreciate the [DC-3/Dakota](https://en.wikipedia.org/wiki/Douglas_DC-3) - it is really the star of the show.
 There is lots of footage of it in the air and on the ground, in pieces and various liveries.
 And as a bonus, the show regularly co-stars a period [Austin Tilly](https://en.wikipedia.org/wiki/Tilly_(vehicle)).

 In short, so many aspects of the story and production will have one thinking: "crikey, forgot about that!"
 Or even, "crikey, never knew that!"

 So what's not to like?
 Well in short: "Jack Ruskin".
 This is a lead character you will learn to loathe, as does his fiancée who ends up leaving him by the end of season 1.
-For all his drive and passion for setting up a new airline, he manages to be obnoxious to all concerned, far beyond just being a "blunt no-nonsense Yorkshireman".
+For all his drive and passion to establish a new airline, he manages to be obnoxious to all concerned, far beyond just being a "blunt no-nonsense Yorkshireman".
 Perhaps the main reason there is no season 2, is that there's no amount of success he could have with the airline to redeem him as a character!

 ### Airline: The Synopsis

 [![poster](/assets/2025-07-13-airline-the-dc3-in-post-war-history/poster.jpg)](https://www.imdb.com/title/tt0083378/)

->After the end of the Second World War, Jack Ruskin, a demobbed pilot, attempts to make a living from his one-plane airline business.
+> After the end of the Second World War, Jack Ruskin, a demobbed pilot, attempts to make a living from his one-plane airline business.
 >
->Newly-discharged from the RAF after World War II, Jack Ruskin, a blunt no-nonsense Yorkshireman, decides to set up his own airline, Ruskin Air Services.
+> Newly-discharged from the RAF after World War II, Jack Ruskin, a blunt no-nonsense Yorkshireman, decides to set up his own airline, Ruskin Air Services.
 Something of an idealist, Jack is prepared to bend every rule in the book to achieve his goal of flying a Dakota once again.
 > He soon does a deal with Ernie Cade, a notorious spiv who can lay his hands on any item of war surplus - for the right price - and then enlists Peter Witney as co-pilot and Jock McEvoy as maintenance engineer.
 But his long absences start to put a strain on his relationship with Jennie, his girlfriend.

 Episode summary: